Novros/reactiveworld-pages/_posts/2018-03-11-RxSmalltalk-part01.md

 ```

 ## Naive implementation
-Now, when we have a simple test with TestObserver, we can start implementing Observable.
-So, lets start with some naive implementation based on [Observer](https://www.reactiveworld.net/2018/02/11/Observer-design-pattern.html) design pattern.
+Now, we have implemented a simple test with TestObserver, so as next step, we can start implementing Observable.
+In the begging, let's start with some naive implementation based on [Observer](https://www.reactiveworld.net/2018/02/11/Observer-design-pattern.html) design pattern.

 ### Class definition
-We need only attribute when all data be stored, because subscribe method can be called many times.
+We will need only one attribute, in which will be all data stored.
+That is mandatory to emit items multiple times, because subscribe method can be called many times.

 ``` smalltalk
 Object subclass: #Observable